ORCA: Open-ended Response Correctness Assessment for Audio Question Answering: Introduction

 \section{Introduction}

-Large audio language models (LALMs) are emerging as powerful tools for audio understanding, capable of answering questions about speech, music, and environmental sounds \cite{goel_2025_audioflamingo3,gemma_3n_2025}.
-To advance these models, efficient, and reliable evaluation is essential.
-Most LALM evaluations use the multiple-choice question (MCQ) framework \cite{sakshi_mmau_2024,bhattacharya_benchmarking_2025}, as it enables fast and automatic assessment.
-While MCQ evaluation is convenient, open-ended responses are more natural and better reflect real-world usage \cite{balepur-etal-2025-best}.
-However, evaluating open-ended responses poses significant challenges: (a) multiple semantically equivalent answers are possible \cite{bulian-etal-2022-tomayto}, (b) partial correctness is common, and (c) human judgments -- often considered the gold standard -- exhibit genuine variability due to subjectivity or ambiguity.
+Large audio language models (LALMs) are emerging as powerful tools for audio understanding, capable of answering questions about speech, music, and environmental sounds \cite{gemma_3n_2025,goel_2025_audioflamingo3,xu_2025_qwen25omni}.
+To advance these models, efficient and reliable evaluation is essential.
+Most LALM evaluations use the multiple-choice question (MCQ) framework \cite{sakshi_mmau_2024,bhattacharya_benchmarking_2025,yang_sakura_2025,wang2026mmsu}, as it enables fast and automatic assessment.
+Despite its flaws~\cite{lopez2025robustness}, MCQ evaluation is convenient, but open-ended responses are more natural and better reflect real-world usage \cite{balepur-etal-2025-best}.
+However, evaluating open-ended responses poses significant challenges including assignment of partial credits for incomplete answers, handling semantically equivalent answers, and uncertainty in human annotations.